Swirrl/grafter-docs/_getting-started/040-understanding-grafts.md

 |   Bob |     |  63 |</div>
 </div>

-We can test our `pipe` just for fun:
+We can test our function just for fun:

 <div class="terminal-wrapper">
   <div class="terminal-inner">